 Goals and objectives

 Giving meaningful employment opportunities to people with disabilities enables them to work to their full potential and proves they can function just as effectively as people without disabilities.
-With funding from The Arthur Guinness Fund, Jamie will be able to set up a catering service and open new premises in Ballymun.
+With funding from The Arthur Guinness Project, Jamie will be able to set up a catering service and open new premises in Ballymun.
 He has plans to grow more bars like it around the country.